MultiAtomLiouvilleEquationGenerator: A Mathematica package for Liouville superoperators and master equations of multilevel atomic systems: Incident laser fields

 For any of the terms in Eqs. \eqref{eq:atomicrhodot1}-\eqref{eq:lindblad1} (master equation) or Eqs. \eqref{eq:Qdot9}-\eqref{eq:lindblad2} (adjoint master equation) to be relevant, the energy mismatches should be small compared to the energy differences, i.e., $\delta_{i,j}\ll \Delta_i, \Delta_j$.
 In this respect three possible situations can be identified.
 First, when the energy mismatches ($\delta_{i,j}=\Delta_i-\Delta_j$) between different transitions ($i\ne j$) are large compared to $\Delta_i$ and $\Delta_j$, only the terms with $i=j$ contribute significantly.
 In this regime, cross terms between different transitions are effectively suppressed.
 Second, when the full internal structure of the atom is taken into account, for example, by including all possible values of the total angular momentum $F$-many levels can become degenerate.
 In such cases, transitions between different pairs of states ($i\ne j$) can have the same energy, resulting in $\delta_{i,j}=0$ even though the transitions occur between states with distinct quantum numbers.
 This leads to multiple, physically different transitions that are nonetheless energetically degenerate and therefore have a significant role in the master equation.
 Third, similar to the second case, the full atomic structure is taken into account; however, an external perturbation—such as a magnetic field—lifts the degeneracy of the energy levels through mechanisms like Zeeman splitting.
 As a result, transitions that were originally degenerate now acquire slightly different energies, leading to small but nonzero mismatches $\delta_{i,j}\ne 0$ for $i\ne j$.
 These small energy differences may still be much smaller than $\Delta_i$ and $\Delta_j$, and can thus play a non-negligible role in the dynamics described by the master equation.

 A general form of expressing the density matrix dynamics is the linear map given by the Kraus operator sum \cite{KRAUS1971311,lindblad1976generators,havel2003,PhysRevA.74.062113,breuer321}

 where $\rho=\rho(0)$ and $V^\dagger(0)=1$.
-In a certain sense $V(t)$ can be understood as the non-unitary evolution operator of the open quantum system under consideration.
+The, $S_m(t)$ are a set of matrices such that \eqref{eq:kraussum1} is fulfilled. $V(t)$ can be understood as the non-unitary evolution operator of the open quantum system under consideration.
 Correspondingly, the dynamics of the operators in the Heisenmberg picture can be expressed in terms of the adjoint map

 where $Q=Q(0)$ and $V(0)=1$.
-The code presented in this paper is devoted finding these two maps as the solutions of the quantum master equation \eqref{eq:atomicrhodot1} and the adjoint master equation \eqref{eq:Qdot9}.
+The code presented in this paper is devoted to finding these two maps as the solutions of the quantum master equation \eqref{eq:atomicrhodot1} and the adjoint master equation \eqref{eq:Qdot9}.